-The first school building was constructed in 1893, which would also later serve as a church.
-The first Catholic Mass was read in this building on Christmas, 1903, and soon residents began to build the St. Ann’s Catholic Church in the spring of 1904.
+The first school building was constructed in 1893, later serving as a church.
+The first Catholic Mass was read in this building on Christmas 1903, and soon, residents began to build the St. Ann’s Catholic Church in the spring of 1904.

 By 1910, the small town boasted a grain elevator, several retail stores, and a population of about 65.
-The building of a parochial school began in the fall of 1924 and was dedicated the following August, with the Sisters of St. Agnes in charge of the school.
-The building today continues to stand, now utilized as a community center.
+The building of a parochial school began in the fall of 1924 and was dedicated the following August, with the Sisters of St. Agnes in charge.
+The building today continues to stand and is now utilized as a community center.

 Walker’s historic German-Russian St. Ann’s Catholic Church still serves parishioners today, and the small town still has an open post office.
 Walker is located about four miles northwest of Victoria, Kansas, on U.S. Highway 40.